I am a self-taught quilter, and I've sewn seriously since I was 14. I hope I can share some of the things I've learned through the years.

 Each group of three strips will have two seams.
 Pin the strips together, and stitch from top to bottom using a 1/4-inch seam.

 Slice and Dice

 Yay!
 You're done.
 You've finished your first quilt block!
-Final step: Run around the house showing anyone who'll listen!
-Obscure computer screen with nine-patch block if necessary to get their full attention!
+Final step: Run around the house, showing anyone who'll listen!
+Obscure the computer screen with a nine-patch block if necessary to get their full attention!
 Ta-da!